“Assembly” is probably the closest English word to “ekklesia,” which is the Greek word commonly mistranslated as “church” in our English Bibles.

 To really understand the Bible, we need to learn what it actually said when written, based on the meaning and context of the words used at the time …

-Rather than reading back into those words our conflicting post-New Testament meanings.
+Rather than reading back into those words our conflicting post-New Testament traditions and understandings.